 Google is doing this to regulate and punish “spammers” who use aggressive overlays and interstitials that are terrible for user-experience.

 One of the reasons why I built OptinMonster was to solve exactly that problem.

 I personally dislike the idea of aggressive zero-second popups because those are annoying for users.
 That’s why OptinMonster from day one came with well-timed popups including our signature Exit Intent® technology.

 Since then, we have added dozens of behavior automation triggers to help you convert targeted visitors into subscribers while offering a great user experience.

 I also didn’t like the idea of having traditional desktop popups load on mobile because of limited screen space.
-That’s why OptinMonster popups from day one never loaded on mobile.
-You have always had to create a separate mobile-specific popup because my #1 priority is to deliver the best user experience.
+That’s why OptinMonster popups have an option to load on all devices, desktop or mobile.

 OptinMonster is the only platform that offers powerful personalization features like OnSite Retargeting, OnSite Follow up Campaigns, Dynamic Text Replacement and more.